Is There Really a Jungle Out There?

 1. Africa consists of a wide variety of habitats, ranging from deserts (such as the Sahara and the Kalahari) to tropical rainforest.
 The continent also includes very large areas of grasslands and savanna (grasslands with scattered trees).

 2. Nearly all of the popular nature films shot in Africa, including most of the films that feature lions, present a landscape consisting of grasslands or savanna — not dense, shady forest.
-Likewise, many other stars of African nature films, such as zebras and gazelles, life in the grasslands.
+Likewise, many other stars of African nature films, such as zebras and gazelles, live in the grasslands.

 Therefore, if the lion is indeed the king of the jungle, then the word “jungle” must refer to the African grasslands.
 An alternative explanation is that a jungle is any wild place where large carnivorous animals roam about.
 After all, when we say “It’s a jungle out there”, we are implying a dangerous place, rather than a grassy place.